Cherokee Nation Deputy Chief S. Joe Crittenden receives his flu vaccination

 from Randi Duncan, occupational health nurse at W.W.
 Hastings Hospital.

-Cherokee Nation health officials will be offering free flu vaccinations for Cherokee Nation citizens and their non-Native family members living in the household through November to prepare for flu season.
+Cherokee Nation Health Services is offering free flu vaccinations for Cherokee Nation citizens and their families, including non-Native family members living in the household.

-The flu season typically runs September to March but each year it peaks during different months.
-The tribe has vaccinated at least 35,000 people during flu season in recent years.
+The flu season typically runs September to March, but each year it peaks during different months.
+This year the U.S. Centers for Disease Control and Prevention is encouraging early flu shots.

 Sally Maxwell, Senior News Director